This site uses cookies to deliver its services and analyse traffic. By using this site, you agree to its use of cookies. Read our Privacy Policy

 * Ministry of Children and Education

-At the secondary school level, there are no cross-cutting curricula on research integrity or research ethics.
+At the secondary school level, there are no cross-cutting curricula on responsible conduct of research.
 However, there is a general course on student training projects, which combines different scientific disciplines.
 In this course students examine and analyse a concrete problem depending on their choice of specialisation by using their knowledge, skills, and methods and including basic scientific theory (Vejledning Studieretningsprojektet – stx 2019 (pdf)).
 It is advised to introduce the students to proper citation and to referencing literature.
 Still, there are no requirements that students be introduced to ethical considerations related to their analysis before beginning.

 Course description here under "Læreplan Studieretningsprojektet"